ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+­
+dent: For dust in tho eyes, avoid
+rubbing, dash water into them ; re­
+move cinders, etc., with tho round
+point of a lead pencil, licmovo in­
+sects from the ear by tepid water;
+never put n hard instrument into the
+ear.
+If an artery Is cut, compress
+above tbo wound; if a vein is cut,
+Leompross below.
+If choked, get upon
+all lours and cough, l or light burns,
+dip the part in cold water; if the skin
 is destroyed, cover with varnish.
 Smother a lire with carpets, etc. ; wa­
 ter will Olten spread oil, and increase